priyankadm1228/Bloom_Bash_Project/README.md

 User Functionality:

-Users can sign up with a unique username and email.
+1.Users can sign up with a unique username and email.
-After signing in, users are redirected to their User Portal.
+2.After signing in, users are redirected to their User Portal.
-In the User Portal, users can:
+3.In the User Portal, users can:
-View their bookings
+* View their bookings
-Make a new booking
+* Make a new booking
-Edit or delete existing bookings
+* Edit or delete existing bookings

  Admin Functionality:

-Admins can sign in to access the Admin Dashboard.
+1.Admins can sign in to access the Admin Dashboard.
-Admins can:
+2.Admins can:
-View all registered users
+* View all registered users
-View all bookings
+* View all bookings
-Edit or delete user
+* Edit or delete user

  Technologies Used

-Node.js – JavaScript runtime for building server-side logic Express.js – Web framework for Node.js
+* Node.js – JavaScript runtime for building server-side logic
+* Express.js – Web framework for Node.js
-MongoDB – NoSQL database to store user and booking data Mongoose – ODM library for MongoDB and Node.js HTML/CSS – Front-end markup and styling
+* MongoDB – NoSQL database to store user and booking data
+* Mongoose – ODM library for MongoDB and Node.js
+* HTML/CSS – Front-end markup and styling
-JavaScript – Front-end scripting
+* JavaScript – Front-end scripting
-REST API – Communication between client and server CRUD operations – For creating, reading, updating, and deleting data
+* REST API – Communication between client and server
+* CRUD operations – For creating, reading, updating, and deleting data